 The B58 sounds better than the S58

 BMW has significantly improved reliability in its turbocharged inline-6 engines iteration after iteration.
-The B58 has proven to be the most reliable modern BMW engine, perhaps as reliable as the naturally-aspirated N52.
-Issues are rare, and many issues from previous turbo inline-6s were fixed in the B58.
+The B58 has proven to be the most reliable turbocharged BMW engine, perhaps as reliable as the naturally-aspirated N52.
+Issues are rare, and issues from the N55 were fixed in the B58.

 The B58 will be more reliable and require less maintenance than the S58